TelegramBots/book/src/README.md

 ## 🧩 Installation

-[Install the package from Nuget](https://www.nuget.org/packages/Telegram.Bot) using Nuget package manager _(in your IDE or command line)_.
+[Install the package "Telegram.Bot" from Nuget](https://www.nuget.org/packages/Telegram.Bot) using Nuget package manager _(in your IDE or command line)_.

 🎉 The problem with Nuget.org seems resolved.
 Our latest library version 22.* is now available on it!